Smead ColorBar Labels - How Offices Still Print Them After the Software Was Discontinued

 Common approaches include:

-Organizations with in-house IT resources often replicate the original label format so the printed text aligns correctly with ColorBar label sheets.
+Organizations with IT support often replicate the original layout so printed text aligns correctly with ColorBar label sheets.

 Additional ColorBar Label Options

-In addition to traditional multi-up label sheets, Smead also offers several specialized formats.
+In addition to standard multi-up sheets, Smead offers specialized formats:

 Why Color-Coded Filing Systems Still Work

-Color-coded systems remain popular because they allow staff to visually scan file drawers and identify patterns instantly.
-If a file is placed incorrectly, the color pattern breaks immediately, making the misfile obvious.
+Color-coded filing systems remain popular because they allow staff to visually scan file drawers and identify patterns instantly.
+If a file is out of place, the color sequence breaks and the error becomes immediately visible.

 Maintaining a ColorBar Filing System